lingxiao/adj-relation/experiments/README.md

 	* regression: logistic regression using N-grams and PPDB data

 2. Each directory [DIR] has format:
-	* top.py
-		initialize the application and loads all dependencies and assets
+	* top.py :	initialize the application and loads all dependencies and assets
-	* demo/run_[NAME].py
-		runn the experiment
+	* demo/run_[NAME].py :	run the experiment